 No. Roomote is a replacement for the idea that you should use an IDE at all.
 If you agree with the Roo team's thesis, it is worth trying.
 If you still work in an editor for most of your day, it is not a drop-in replacement.
 Treat it as a new category, not a continuation.

-Will Bodega One be ready by May 15?
+Was Bodega One Code ready by May 15?

 Why would I pick a closed-source commercial tool over open source?

-What happens to my open Roo Code pull requests and issues?
+What happened to my open Roo Code pull requests and issues?

-The repo archives on May 15, 2026.
+The repo archived on May 15, 2026.
 Archiving a GitHub repo keeps it readable but closes it to new issues and PRs.
-If you have work in flight, engage with the Roo team before May 15.
-After that, the artifacts stay as a historical reference, not an active project.
+Any work in flight at the cutover is now frozen in place; the artifacts stay as a historical reference, not an active project.
+A community fork at Zoo Code picked up the codebase if you want continued IDE-extension development.

 The takeaway